Jon Morgan

-We have a team of business experts who have over ten years experience in limited liability companies.
-They will guide us on what an LLC company is, explain to us the advantages of such a company, and look at how such companies operate.
+As an LLC expert with over years of experience in limited liability companies, I will guide you on what an LLC company is, explain to you the different types of LLCs, and the advantages of such a company, and look at how such companies operate.

-• An LLC is a business entity which separates the assets of the company from the personal property of the members.
+• An LLC is a business entity that separates the assets of the company from the personal property of the members.

 What is an LLC?